 Stuart MacQuarrie is a record producer, songwriter, remixer, and composer.
 He has been performing for audiences in Calgary and around the world for more than 30 years, both as a chorister and featured performer.
 His original music has been licensed internationally into feature films, television series, video games, and advertisements.
 Stuart feels profoundly privileged to sing with Luminous Voices, and feels blessed to perform with such a remarkable ensemble of gifted musicians.

-Praised for an "instantly likeable and exciting voice" with "gorgeous spinning tone", Oliver Munar is in increasing demand for his versatility, clarity, and musicality.
-An award-winning musician, Oliver performs a wide variety of repertoire, including art song, oratorio, opera and beyond.
+Praised for an "instantly likeable and exciting voice" with "gorgeous spinning tone", award-winning musician Oliver Munar is in increasing demand for his versatility, clarity, and musicality.
+Oliver performs a wide variety of repertoire, including art song, oratorio, opera and beyond.

 Oliver completed a Master of Music degree in vocal performance with acclaimed international operatic tenor John Tessier.
-He also completed a master course in German poetry and performance at the prestigious Franz-Schubert-Institut in Austria, where he studied with some of the world's leading interpreters of German art song, including Elly Ameling, Robert Holl, Birgid Steinberger, Andreas Schmidt, Helmut Deutsch, Julius Drake, Roger Vignoles, Wolfram Rieger, and the late Deen Larsen.
-He had his professional operatic debut with Mercury Opera in March 2018, and will have his debuts with both Calgary Concert Opera Company and Calgary Opera in the 2018-19 season.
+He completed a master course in German poetry and performance at the prestigious Franz-Schubert-Institut in Austria, where he studied with some of the world's leading interpreters of German art song, including Elly Ameling, Robert Holl, Birgid Steinberger, Andreas Schmidt, Helmut Deutsch, Julius Drake, Roger Vignoles, Wolfram Rieger, and the late Deen Larsen.
+He had his professional operatic debut playing Gastone in Verdi's La traviata with Mercury Opera in March 2018; he will reprise the role in his debut with Calgary Concert Opera Company in September 2018, and will sing in Calgary Opera's production of Verdi's Rigoletto in the spring of 2019.

-Oliver complements his performing schedule with composing & arranging, teaching voice, workshops and clinics, and writing performance reviews for both Schmopera and Opera Canada.
-He is a founding member of Luminous Voices.
+Oliver complements his performing schedule with composing & arranging, teaching voice, offering workshops and clinics, and writing performance reviews for both Schmopera and Opera Canada.
+An accomplished ensemble singer, he is a founding member of Luminous Voices.

 While attending university, Caleb Nelson joined the renowned University of Alberta Madrigal Singers while also playing trumpet in jazz bands at both the U of A and MacEwen University.
 Upon meeting many other musicians who shared his passion for voice, Caleb developed a vision to bring choral music into the mainstream through a cappella arrangements.